 - 1. Employees have a contractual obligation to attend work regularly. - 2.
-Staffing levels are based on the presence of staff as scheduled, and absences affect Division operations, potentially resulting in additional workloads for co-workers.
+Staffing levels are based on the presence of staff as scheduled, and absences affect Division operations, potentially resulting in additional workloads for coworkers.
 Absence from work results in substantial financial, operational, and quality costs. - 3.
 Active management and communication of expectations are important for staff to understand the importance of regular attendance. - 4.
 Managing absences may reveal workplace variables that can be modified to improve attendance, staff wellness, and productivity.
 It may also disclose opportunities to assist individual staff in removing obstacles preventing regular attendance. - 5.
-The focus of managing attendance is on removing barriers to regular attendance and rewarding regular attendance.
+The focus of managing attendance is on removing barriers to regular attendance and rewarding regular attendance. - 6.
+Managing non-culpable absences is not a disciplinary process nor should it be geared toward termination of employment initially.
+However, on the occasion where regular attendance problems are unlikely to improve and appropriate intervention has occurred, termination may occur due to the inability of the employee to fulfill their employment obligation (frustration of contract).
+Each employee's attendance should be looked upon individually and evaluated based on its own merits.

-- 6. Managing non-culpable absences is not a disciplinary process nor should it be geared toward termination of employment initially.
-However, on the occasion where regular attendance problems are unlikely to improve and appropriate intervention has occurred, non-disciplinary termination may occur due to the inability of the employee to fulfill their employment obligation. - 7.
-Each employee's attendance should be looked upon individually and evaluated based on its own merits. - 8.
+- Each employee's attendance should be looked upon individually and evaluated based on its own merits. - 8.
 Efforts to manage attendance will only be successful if all parties fully engage and cooperate. - 9.
-Regular communication between administrators and employees that involves setting goals and expectations enhances cooperation. - 10.
-Dealing with excess absenteeism is an expectation for administration.
+Regular communication between supervisors, principals and employees and setting goals and expectations enhances cooperation. - 10.
+Dealing with excess absence is an expectation for administration. - 11.
+Managing attendance is the responsibility of all parties: the employer, the employee and the union. - 12.
+Sick time (income protection) should be viewed more as an insurance policy that is to be protected for situations when needed.